About

 6

-1: I am not aware of the main threats to nature and I do ot really care about it.
+1: I am not aware of the main threats to nature.

 1